daniele77/daniele77.github.io/_drafts/cli.md

 In my work, I often develop applications meant to run for a long period of time, without a classic interaction with the user (i.e., without a proper UI).
-Sometimes, they are applications that run in a server, sometimes in a custom board, but they are almost never desktop applications.
+Sometimes, they are applications running on a server, sometimes in a custom board, but they are almost never desktop applications.
 Their other characteristic is that they're not CPU bound applications, i.e., they're not the kind of number crunching applications that you start and then wait for an output.

-Soon enough, I realized that it's very useful to have some sort of console to interact with my applications, particularly the embedded kind, where the software is running around the clock, so that you can easily monitor, configure and manage your system.
+Soon enough, I realized that it's very useful to have some sort of console to interact with my applications, particularly the embedded kind where the software is running around the clock, so that you can easily monitor, configure and manage your system.
 <!-- Cisco routers, for example, have a command line interface, and so many devices that run unattended. -->